security-attack/RingKiller/README.md

 # RingKiller

-**RingKiller** is a small user-mode PoC that abuses `DCRCVDrv.sys` to terminate a process from kernel context.
+**RingKiller** is a small user-mode PoC that abuses and vulnerable driver `DCRCVDrv.sys` to terminate a process from kernel context.
 We built it while reversing the driver for NINJA's BYOD driver research — the same primitive shows up in real campaigns (Cruciferra, ACRStealer, etc.) where attackers load the signed driver and blast security product PIDs with a single IOCTL.

 The driver itself is a MOCOMSYS & DCRC product (`DCRCV_U`).
 It's meant for enterprise VM/desktop control, but IOCTL `0x2205C0` is essentially an unauthenticated kill switch.